Native Tour

 The Native Tour (also known as the Native Summer Tour in North America or as the Native Fall Tour in Europe) is the third headlining concert tour by American Pop rock band OneRepublic, in support of their third studio album Native (2013).
 OneRepublic were joined on the Native Summer leg of the tour by The Script and American Authors, and on the European "Native Fall Tour" leg by Kongos.
 The tour has traveled across five continents: Asia, Europe, Oceania, North America, and Africa.
 The tour began on April 2, 2013 in Milan, Italy and ended on September 20, 2015 in São Paulo, Brazil.

 Background

 The first North American leg was announced April 23, 2013.

 In September 2013, the band announced Australian and New Zealand dates.

 The first round for the Summer 2014 North American dates were announced in December 2013.
 This leg was dubbed the "Native Summer Tour".
-Those dates showed an influx in sales and selling out in major markets which surprised the band and promoters.
-This prompted to additional dates for that leg and was announced in February 2014.
+Those dates showed an influx in sales and sold out shows in major markets which surprised the band and promoters.
+This prompted additional dates for that leg which were announced in February 2014.